JanVidarElven/build-azure-ad-protected-api-azure-functions/DEMO_STEPS/DEMO_PART_4,.md

+# DEMO - Azure AD Protected API - Part 4

-# Demo Steps & Resources for Msal.js v2
+Part 4 will show demo steps & resources for Msal.js v2 in the Web Frontend.
 ## Add authConfig.js

 Add a file authConfig.js to the frontend folder with the following code: